v-sbradley/bacx-pr/topics/make-quick-edits.md

     ![](media/quick-edits-03.png)

     You have just commited your change to the GitHub repo.
-You can [Review your topic changes](review-topics.md).
+Every time you commit a change, the files will be built, and you will get a review link on docs in your email with your recent changes that you can review.

 7. Next, create a pull request from your newly created branch to the **master** branch.